dgp1130/chatter/README.md

 This service is configured to be deployed with Kubernetes.
-Currently this only consists of the one Docker image, but a larger microservice architecture is like to follow.
+Currently this only consists of the one Docker image, but a larger microservice architecture is likely to follow.
 The Kubernetes configuration can be tested locally by starting up the entire service:

 ```bash